marcua/tweeql/README.md

 TWITTER vs. TWITTER_SAMPLE
 --------------------------
-Our first TweeQL query was `SELECT text from twitter_sample;`.  `TWITTER_SAMPLE` is a stream known in the Twitter API as the gardenhose: it is a sample of tweets that constitutes approximately 5% of Twitter's firehose.
+Our first TweeQL query was `SELECT text from twitter_sample;`.  `TWITTER_SAMPLE` is a stream known in the Twitter API as the Spritzer stream: it is a sample of tweets that constitutes approximately 5% of Twitter's firehose.
 You can issue queries to `TWITTER_SAMPLE` without any filter conditions, though you are free to filter this stream.

 If you wish to access more than a sample of the tweets on the stream, you have to query `TWITTER` rather than `TWITTER_SAMPLE`.
 To avoid excessive costs, Twitter requires that you issue at least one filter condition along with your query.
 For example, you can get all tweet text for tweets that contain the word 'obama' by issuing the following query